nutti/Screencast-Keys/docs/tutorial.md

 ![Option (Show Last Operators)](images/tutorial/option_show_last_operators.png)

+### Get Event Aggressively

+*NOTE: This option is available for Blender 4.1 or before.
+For Blender 4.2 or* *later, all events can be collected without this option.*

+*NOTE: This is an experimental option.
+If this option is enabled, Blender may* *be crashed in the specific environment.*

+If **Get Event Aggressively** option is enabled, the events raised in the modal status will also be displayed.

 ### Auto Save

 *NOTE: This is an experimental option.
 If this option is enabled, Blender may*